Gabriel-p/pythonMCMC/README.md

 ## CosmoABC

-> cosmoabc is a package which enables parameter inference using an Approximate Bayesian Computation (ABC) algorithm.
+> Package which enables parameter inference using an Approximate Bayesian Computation (ABC) algorithm.
 The code was originally designed for cosmological parameter inference from galaxy clusters number counts based on Sunyaev-Zel’dovich measurements.
-In this context, the cosmological simulations were performed using the NumCosmo library .
+In this context, the cosmological simulations were performed using the NumCosmo library.

 <img src="./img/github.png" width="20" height="20"> [Repo](
 https://github.com/COINtoolbox/CosmoABC) |